 Putting it in their words, along with the testimony aspect, is really powerful for me.
 They say “this is how things are”, “this is what is true”, rather than being loaded with qualifications or being said in relative terms.
 Were many of them aware of such an international adoption practice?

 No, which is surprising when you know that hundreds of thousands of Chinese girls have been adopted around the world!
 And more surprisingly, most of the people I met seemed to ignore the reasons why the birth control policy was established and its many consequences.
 Especially young people.
 It’s hard to say if the people I met really didn’t know about this or if they didn’t want to discuss it.
-China is a totalitarian regime and politics is a delicate subject.
+Politics is a delicate subject.
 Discussing it openly with a foreigner is even more so.
 I think there is a lot of unspoken in these testimonies, a desire to ‘keep face’.
 Some were more honest, like Lu or one of the tour guides who accompanied me.
 They explained me that in reality, although people would tell me that they would like to have two children (a boy and a girl), they preferred to have a boy first anyway.

 One of the people who particularly caught my attention was Li Jie (b.
 1930).
 Many of the other comments are centred around what women ought to be, how men are this way, women are that way.
 How families should be like this, and how it’s shameful to be another way.
 Him being older, perhaps my expectation was that he would be more conservative, and say exactly what many of the younger people you spoke to were saying.
 But instead he seemed to just describe his circumstances, the result of not living according to the social expectations — intentionally or not.
 Did he say anything else?